Code-Institute-Submissions/Frangelicomk-cookbook-project_SepResub/README.md

 + The website was viewed on a variety of devices such as Desktop, Laptop, Samsung S22 Ultra and iPhoneX.
 + I personally have access in 27" 2K Monitor, a 17" Laptop, Android phone which I constatly used for testing.
 + I have used Chrome Developer Tools as Opera Dev Tools to constantly check the website responsivness.
++ Fixed issue with responsiveness on small devices and added better user experience on recipes on index.html and favorites.html

 ### Difficulties Encountered & Bugs
 + Known Bug: The user can add and remove from favorites on the recipe screen, while the user can see